How to make a Flight Case

 Now it’s time to join the base and the lid together starting with fitting some HINGES at the back of the case.
 With the case firmly closed place the hinges over the join and rivet the hinges in place.
 When drilling into the hybrid extrusion do not drill all the way through and use a shorter rivet.
 A 10mm rivet seems to work nicely.

 Now it’s time to fit the EDGING EXTRUSION using pop rivets approximately every 4-6 inches.
-In this case 30mm x 30mm extrusion has been used.
-You don't have to cut them full length and mitre them, just make sure that the extrusion runs underneath the ball corners that you intend to fit.
+In this case, 30mm x 30mm extrusion has been used.
+You don't have to cut them full length and miter them, just make sure that the extrusion runs underneath the ball corners that you intend to fit.

 Next thing to do is to fit the CORNERS.
 As you can see a corner with an integral brace has been used so this not only tidies up the hybrid extrusion but also finishes off the corner all at the same time.
 This is where the nylon hammer could come into use as the corner is gently tapped into position.
 In most cases it will just slot into place.